fogleman/TWL06/README.md

-## TWL06: The Official Scrabble Tournament Word List
+## TWL06: The Official Scrabble Dictionary

 A convenient, self-contained, 515 KB Scrabble dictionary module, ideal for use in word games.